This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 Postfix code completion helps you reduce backward caret jumps as you write code.
 You can transform an already-typed expression to a different one based on a postfix you type after the dot, the type of expression, and its context.

-Select Tab, Space, or Enter to expand postfix templates.
+Select Tab, Space, or Enter to be used for expanding postfix templates.

 Transform a statement with a postfix